COLA-Laboratory/PrismBO/docs/source/index.rst

 Video Demonstration
 ********************************************************************************
-Watch the following video for a quick overview of TransOPT's capabilities:
+Watch the following video for a quick overview of PrismBO's capabilities:

 .. raw:: html